CoherentLabs/GameUIComponents/tools/tests/README.md

 document.body.appendChild(el);
 ````

 If you do this multiple times within a test, it is good practice to clean the DOM before attaching a new element to avoid duplications.
-Call the ``
-`cleanTestPage` functions available in actions.js and pass the query selector of the test element that you've previouslly added.
+Call the `cleanTestPage` functions available in actions.js and pass the query selector of the test element that you've previously added.

 ````
-cleanTestPage('dropdown-test-wrapper);
+cleanTestPage('dropdown-test-wrapper');
 ````

 If you need to do an asynchronous setup of the page simply return